-- 12) The premises do not have emergency lighting installed; however standardised lighting is present.
-This is deemed acceptable due to the height of the building. - 13) Any communal fire doors are subject to an annual check by the Fire Safety Rapid Response Team. - 14) When any future upgrades of the building are carried out, consideration should be given to upgrading the storage cupboard doors in the communal area.
+- 10) The premises do not have emergency lighting installed; however standardised lighting is present. - 11) Any communal fire doors are subject to an annual check by the Fire Safety Rapid Response Team. - 12) The fire rating of individual door mats outside flat entrance doors is unknown.